 News & Views: Articles

-At Porterhouse, we are proud and passionate about the work we do with our partners to help improve people’s lives.
-In this instance, we would like to share some facts about the latest advances for the treatment of lymphatic cancer.
+At Porterhouse, we are proud and passionate about the work we do with our partners to improve people’s lives.
+In this instance, our article looks at lymphoma and the latest advances in the personalised treatment of the disease.

 Porterhouse Medical looks at some of the opportunities and challenges presented by the rare disease market, and how successfully navigating the space requires a different approach to medical communications.

 The theme for #WorldMSDay 2019 is #MyInvisibleMS, which aims to raise awareness that although people with multiple sclerosis (MS) might look well, they may be experiencing unseen, debilitating symptoms.
 Our article to explores this issue further …